Recommended for you:

 Years 1 to 7

 Most owners feed adult dogs two half-portions a day.
 How much is that?
 It depends on your dog.
 Measure food, rather than eye-balling it, to make sure your dog is getting the right amount each day.
 Keep an eye on your dog for signs of weight gain, and cut down on food if necessary under the supervision of your vet.
-Some of the signs your dog is overweight include not being able to feel his ribs, loss of a discernible waist, pads of fat over the hips and base of the tail and a waddling gait.
+Some of the signs your dog is overweight include not being able to feel their ribs, loss of a discernible waist, pads of fat over the hips and base of the tail and a waddling gait.

 Caring for a Senior